prashanty03/watchdog-spark-batch-job/README.md

 #Indexes on dailystatisticsrefrigeratoralldata for query purposes

-CREATE INDEX on watchdog.dailystatisticsrefrigeratoralldata (device_type);
+CREATE INDEX on watchdog.dailystatisticsrefrigeratoralldevice (device_type);
-CREATE INDEX on watchdog.dailystatisticsrefrigeratoralldata (date);
+CREATE INDEX on watchdog.dailystatisticsrefrigeratoralldevice (date);
-CREATE INDEX on watchdog.dailystatisticsrefrigeratoralldata (dailyaverageall);
+CREATE INDEX on watchdog.dailystatisticsrefrigeratoralldevice (dailyaverageall);